pandosme/doreme/README.md

 # Overview
 Installs docker container for Node-Red, Mosquitto MQTT Broker and Mongo Database.
 Nore-Red is already configured and can be tweaked later.
 The default user is `admin` with default password `pass`.
-## Dock & GIT
+## Docker & GIT
-If you do not have Docker or GIT isntalled, read preperations.md
+If you do not have Docker or GIT installed, read preperations.md

 ## Clone respository
 Go to your home directory (preferably)